AnthonySteele/anthonysteele.github.io/ParamTypesCoCon.md

 So I get the most value when the input types are a more base type (with more sub types) and the return type is a more derived type (with more base types).

+## Standards and guidelines

+But using the `IEnumerable<T>` or other base interface is a guideline!
+Not exactly.
+Here are the guidelines for [Collection Parameters](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/guidelines-for-collections#collection-parameters) and for [Collection Properties and Return Values](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/guidelines-for-collections#collection-properties-and-return-values).

+Note how they _differ_: For parameters, it is:

+> DO use the least-specialized type possible as a parameter type.
+Most members taking collections as parameters use the `IEnumerable<T>` interface.

+Where "least-specialized type" refers to a base class or interface.

+For return values, this guidance is not present, instead we have:

+> CONSIDER using subclasses

 ## Variance

 The "smell" that alerted me to this difference was an abundance of methods that made a `List<T>`, return it typed as an `IEnumerable<T>`, to callers who immediately call `.ToList()` on it,